We look at how probate loans work and how they can help make the process of dealing with someone’s estate go smoothly.

 Although your credit history and personal finances will be looked at by the lender when you apply, the exit strategy is the most important aspect.
 This is how you plan to pay off the loan – in the case of probate it will usually be when the property that was owned by the person who died is sold.
 Alternatively, it could be by remortgaging the property, cashing in their investments or selling their other assets.

-The lender will value the property or assets and make sure that your proposed exit strategy is likely to succeed when deciding whether to lend to you, but the easier they are to value and the easier they will be to sell, the better.
+The lender will value the property or assets and make sure that your proposed exit strategy is likely to succeed when deciding whether to lend to you, but the easier they are to value and sell, the better.